 Tuning - to a High Standard

 A full member of the Pianoforte Tuners Association, Stephen Venn is an experienced Concert Tuner/Technician.
-In addition to the hundreds of domestic and educational clients, he has carried out the piano tuning and maintenance for the main concert venue in Portsmouth for over 26 years, as well as contract tunings for the major London piano companies when hiring pianos to this area.
+In addition to the hundreds of domestic and educational clients, he has carried out the piano tuning and maintenance for the main concert venue in Portsmouth for over 27 years, as well as contract tunings for the major London piano companies when hiring pianos to this area.